Robin Fraser: Colorado Rapids

 On August 25, 2019, Fraser became the head coach for Colorado Rapids, following the dismissal of then intern head coach Conor Casey.
 The Rapids won their first three games under Fraser and won five of their last seven to close 2019 just shy of the playoffs.
 Colorado ended the season tied for the third-most goals scored in MLS with 58, the club's highest total since scoring 62 in 1998.

 The Rapids' offensive growth continued in 2020.
 Colorado scored 32 goals in 18 games.
 The Rapids' 1.78 goals per game ranked sixth in MLS.
 Colorado posted a positive goal differential for the first time since 2016.
 On Sep 12, Colorado defeated Real Salt Lake, 5–0, earning its first ever win at Rio Tinto Stadium and reclaiming the Rocky Mountain Cup.
 The win also marked the Rapids' largest margin of victory ever, which they would match three games later in a 5–0 win over San Jose Earthquakes.
 Fraser led Colorado on a three-game winning streak, the second of his Rapids tenure, to close out the regular season and clinch a berth in the Audi 2020 MLS Cup Playoffs as the fifth seed in the Western Conference.
 Fraser posted the best 25-game start of any Rapids head coach in history, scoring 47 goals, winning 13 games and earning 43 points, which are the most by a Rapids head coach since the introduction of draws to MLS In 2000.

 On March 23, 2022, the Rapids announced that Fraser had signed a new contract with the team, extending his tenure through the 2025 season.
+Fraser and the Rapids parted ways on September 5, 2023, as the Rapids were in last place in the Western Conference at that point in time.

+Toronto FC

+On January 10, 2025, Fraser was announced as the head coach of Toronto FC on a three-year contract.